Section 1: Purpose

 These will be viewed seriously and may be subject to disciplinary action that could include termination of service.

 An informant might be concerned that staff, management, or the organisation might retaliate against them.
-In this case, AND will protect the informant from:
+In this case, Australian Disability Network will protect the informant from:

 3.3 Considered Risk of Retaliation